 Patrons are welcome to renew their items as long as no other patron has requested them.
 Items may be renewed in a number of ways.

 - In person, at the circulation desk.

-The Brewer Public Library has two special lending passes available to patrons in good standing.
-The Maine State Vehicle Pass is available for a lending period of three days with no renewals.
-The Maine Discovery Museum Family Pass is available for one day.
+The Brewer Public Library has two lending passes available to patrons in good standing.
+The Maine Discovery Museum family pass is available for one day (admits groups of up to four individuals); the State Park Vehicle Pass is available for checkout of up to three days (admits up to a 17-passenger vehicle to many state parks).
 See staff for details on borrowing these passes.

 Read ~ Connect ~ Discover